 Resetting the Brain’s Physical Addiction

-This process is completely unique.
+No other drug works like Ibogaine.
 Some treatments, such as Methadone and Suboxone, are used to treat heroin addiction but can be very addictive and habit forming.
 Ibogaine, however, is non-addictive and once the treatment is finished there is no further need (or craving) to continue taking it.

 Addressing Psychological Trauma and Pain